+EXHIBIT A.

 13.02.010 Payments for utility service.

-A. All charges for utility service shall be due and payable monthly on the date of mailing and become delinquent on the 15th day thereafter.
+A. All charges for utility service shall be due and payable monthly on the date of mailing and become delinquent on the 16th of each month.
 A late fee set by resolution shall be assessed on any utility accounts, which become delinquent.
 After a customer’s utility bill is delinquent, the Finance Director or designee shall mail to customer a notice stating:

 1. That the utility bill is delinquent;